How to do it

 Review Your Choices

 This is the dangerous part!
 It is really easy to be checking through the pile of discards and back track on your disposals, returning them to the ‘keep’ pile.
 Stay strong!
 Remember why you put it in the discard pile in the first place.
-If you do really think it was a mistake, and there are valid reasons to keep it, return it to the ‘keep’ pile – but don’t get carries away!
+If you do really think it was a mistake, and there are valid reasons to keep it, return it to the ‘keep’ pile – but don’t get carried away!

 Previous Article - The Old Man and the Capsule Wardrobe: Part 1 Why?